 (River Of Deceit).

-Released in March 2015 on Columbia Records, ‘Above’ was certified gold in June peaking at No 24 on the US billboard chart and spawning a hit rock radio single with ‘River of Deceit’.
-The band had a manic few months promoting the record and playing a handful of shows, including an iconic performance at Seattle’s Moore Theatre on April 25th which was immortalised on film, while also recording a cover version of ‘I Don’t Want To Be A Soldier’, which was contributed to a John Lennon tribute album.
+Released on March 14th 1995 via Columbia Records, Above was certified gold by June – peaking at No 24 on the US billboard chart and spawning a hit rock radio single with ‘River of Deceit.’
+The band had a manic few months promoting Above, while playing a handful of shows including an iconic performance at Seattle’s Moore Theatre on April 25th – which was fortunately immortalised on film.
+While they also recorded a cover version of ‘I Don’t Want To Be A Soldier,’ which was contributed to a John Lennon tribute album.

-But McCready always saw the project as ‘an old girlfriend that you’ll always go back to’, and two years later in 1997 attempts to create new music faltered due to the unavailability and deterioration in health of Layne Staley, who was descending deep into a life of solitude away from the limelight.
-However with their creative juices flowing McCready, Barrett Martin and Baker brought back Screaming Trees vocalist Mark Lanegan to work on new music, but out of respect to Staley they changed the name of the project to Disinformation, stopping and starting over the course of the next couple of years, finding time to come together and write when time allowed.
+But McCready always saw the project as “An old girlfriend that you’ll always go back to.”
+Two years later in 1997, attempts were made to reform and write new music.
+However these plans faltered due to the unavailability and deterioration in health of Layne Staley, who was slowly descending into a life of solitude away from the limelight.
+However with their creative juices flowing – McCready, Barrett Martin and Baker did eventually reconcile with vocalist Mark Lanegan to begin working on new music.

-Ten years later in 2012, Mike McCready and Barrett Martin came together again to oversee a deluxe and definitive box set release of ‘Above’, with a remastered version of the original album and with a live recording and DVD included of their legendary gig at The Moore, as well live footage from an intimate 1994 NYE show at the RKCNDY and the Self-Pollution radio broadcast, and their one music video for ‘River of Deceit’.
-Three new songs were also included from the writing sessions of the previously never heard second album, with lyrics from Mark Lanegan, as well as the John Lennon cover recorded with Layne Staley in 1995.
-The release is a perfect compendium of the bands works, freshened up for a new generation to appreciate the timeless music, while paying a fitting tribute to their departed friends.
+Then … ten years later in 2012, Mike McCready and Barrett Martin would surprisingly come together again to oversee a Deluxe and definitive box set release of Above.
+With a remastered version of the album and a live recording included of their legendary gig at The Moore.
+As well as footage from an intimate 1994 NYE show at the RKCNDY and the Self-Pollution radio broadcast.
+Three new songs with vocals from Mark Lanegan would also be included from the writing sessions of the previously never heard second album, along with the John Lennon cover recorded with Layne Staley back in ‘95.
+The Deluxe release is a perfect compendium of the bands work, allowing a new generation to appreciate the timeless music they created together … while also paying a final fitting tribute to their departed friends.
+KZ